 Students are naturally eager to grow and learn.
 However, sometimes in the process of maturation new interests may cause them to lose focus.
 As this natural process occurs, the student needs both understanding and discipline.
-At times, your child may perceive discipline as restrictive.
-However, it is boundaries and limits which provide a young person with both guidance and security.
+It is boundaries and limits which provide a young person with both guidance and security.